Aegis Station Logistics Program

 01 — PRIMARY

-02 — EXTENDED
+02 — CONTINUOUS

 Surface Distribution

 Ballistic surface hops between ISRU nodes for LOX and water redistribution.
 160–940 m/s per hop — up to 6× sorties per orbital propellant load.
+Becomes operationally relevant once multiple ISRU nodes are producing at capacity.

 04 — EMERGENCY